rockdaboot/wget2/docs/wget2.md

   prevented.

   When running Wget2 with `-r` or `-p`, but without `-N`, `-nd`, or `-nc`, re-downloading a file will result in the new copy simply overwriting the old.
-Adding -nc will prevent this behavior, instead causing the original version to be preserved and any newer copies on the server to be ignored.
+Adding `-nc` will prevent this behavior, instead causing the original version to be preserved and any newer copies on the server to be ignored.

-  When running Wget2 with `-N`, with or without `-r` or `-p`, the decision as to whether or not to download a newer copy of a file depends on the local and remote timestamp and size of the file.  -nc may not be specified at the same time as -N.
+  When running Wget2 with `-N`, with or without `-r` or `-p`, the decision as to whether or not to download a newer copy of a file depends on the local and remote timestamp and size of the file. `-nc` may not be specified at the same time as `-N`.

   A combination with `-O`/`--output-document` is only accepted if the given output file does not exist.

-  Note that when -nc is specified, files with the suffixes .html or .htm will be loaded from the local disk and parsed as if they had been retrieved from the Web.
+  Note that when `-nc` is specified, files with the suffixes .html or .htm will be loaded from the local disk and parsed as if they had been retrieved from the Web.

 ### `--backups=backups`